 “Altria flat out refused, because they said that’s a very high priority to them because that’s kind of what’s in their future,” she said.

 Altria, which also holds a major stake in the vaping company Juul Labs, was neutral on the bill as it passed through the legislature.
-And it is staying out of the political battle over Proposition EE despite three years ago spending some $16 million in Colorado to fight a cigarette tax increase.
+And it is staying out of the political battle over Proposition EE despite four years ago spending some $16 million in Colorado to fight a cigarette tax increase.
 Altria was successful in preventing the increase from passing.